Austin Huggins

-Austin Huggins (born 19 January 1970) is a former Kittitian footballer.
-He is currently manager of Saint Kitts and Nevis.
+Austin Huggins (born 19 January 1970) is a Kittitian football manager and former player who manages the Saint Kitts and Nevis national team.

 Club career

 In 1999, Huggins joined Irish club Bohemians, making four appearances for the club in the League of Ireland Premier Division.
 In 2000, Huggins returned to his native Saint Kitts and Nevis, signing for Garden Hotspurs.
 Huggins played for the club until 2012.

 International career

 On 2 April 1993, Huggins made his debut for Saint Kitts and Nevis, scoring in a 5–1 win against the British Virgin Islands.
 In total, Huggins made 36 appearances for Saint Kitts and Nevis, scoring eleven times.